Reader Question: My Guitar has Sharp Frets. Should I File Them?

 It’s the fretboard that needs help here, so putting a humidifier into the soundhole defeats the purpose and robs the fretboard of needed moisture.

 Yes, the issue can indeed come back.
 If you live in an excessively dry climate where your guitar is exposed to humidity well below 45% the majority of the time, this is going to be a recurring problem for you.
-In this case you may indeed benefit from simply having the frets filed back.
+In this case, if you can’t at least keep the guitar in a case with a humidifier when you’re not playing it, you may indeed benefit from simply having the frets filed back.

 So, before you reach for that file (or fretboard oil), reach for a humidifier instead and get your guitar back to an ideal humidity range of 45% – 55%.
 If that doesn’t resolve the issue, then and only then should you consider filing them (or letting a pro do the work).